victoradan/1bitmusic/README.md

 This is a Haskell library to compose 1-bit music.
 It is based on my doctoral thesis on [Discrete Time 1-bit Music].

-This code is work-in-progress.

-## Sample Compositions
-TODO
 ## Build
 - With cabal: `cabal build`
 - With nix: `nix-build release.nix`

 ### Dependencies
 - soxlib